googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

   is also a user-defined property named `key`.
 For an example, see the class docstring for `Model`.

+## Bare Metal

+One of the largest classes of differences comes from the use of the current Datastore API, rather than the legacy App Engine Datastore.
+In general, for users coding to the public interface, this won't be an issue, but users relying on pieces of the onstensibly private API that are exposed to the bare metal of the original datastore implementation will have to rewrite those pieces.
+Specifically, any function or method that dealt directly with protobuffers will no longer work.
+Datastore, itself, has moved to gRPC and protobuffers themselves are significantly different from legacy Datastore.
+Additionally, this version of NDB makes less direct use of protobuffers and relies more heavily on Datastore for parsing and generating protobuffers, which is a significant internal refactoring.

+- `ModelAdapter` is no longer used.
+In legacy NDB, this was passed to Datastore so that calls to Datastore RPCs could yield NDB entities directly from Datastore RPC calls.
+AFAIK, Datastore no longer accepts an adapter for adpating entities.
+At any rate, we no longer do it that way.
+- `Property._db_get_value` is no longer used.
+It worked directly with Datastore protobuffers, work which is now delegated to Datastore.
+- `Model._deserialize` is no longer used.
+It worked directly with protobuffers, so wasn't really salvageable.
+Unfortunately, there were comments indicating was overridden by subclasses.
+Hopefully this isn't broadly the case.

 ## Comments

 - There is rampant use (and abuse) of `__new__` rather than `__init__` as